KaiCMueller/medium/readme.md

 A PHP library for reading the latest posts from a Medium.com feed

 I built this library for showing my latest Medium posts on my web profile.
 As this might be interesting to others, I provide it to the public.
-This library is currently in beta status and has a limited feature set.
+This library is currently under development and has a limited feature set.
 Feel free to contact me for any bugs or contributions.

 ## Current features: